archivy/archivy/docs/reference/architecture.md

 - Another storage method Archivy uses is [TinyDB](https://tinydb.readthedocs.io/en/stable/).
 This is a small, simple document-oriented database archivy gives you access to for persistent data you might want to store in archivy plugins.
 Use [`helpers.get_db`](/reference/helpers/#archivy.helpers.get_db) to call the database.

 ## Search
+Archivy supports two search engines:

+1. [Elasticsearch](https://www.elastic.co/) - an incredibly powerful solution that is however harder to install.
+2. [ripgrep](https://github.com/BurntSushi/ripgrep), much more lightweight but also less powerful.

-Archivy uses [Elasticsearch](https://www.elastic.co/) to index and allow users to have full-text search on their knowledge bases.
+These allow archivy to to index and provide full-text search on their knowledge bases.

 Elasticsearch requires configuration to have higher quality search results.
 You can check out the top-notch config archivy already uses by default [here](https://github.com/archivy/archivy/blob/master/archivy/config.py).